hillsonghimire/yolo-detection-viz/README.md

 - Request timeouts are tuned for long detections (Nginx 300 s, frontend 180 s, Gunicorn `${GUNICORN_TIMEOUT:-300}`); raise these if your workloads need more time.
 - Redis/Postgres stay on the internal network.
 If you expose them elsewhere, add authentication and restrict access.
 - `RUN_MIGRATIONS=1` and `COLLECTSTATIC=1` are enabled by default; override them if you need a safer rollout strategy.

+## Local dev environment files
+- Backend: copy `backend/.env.development.example` to `backend/.env` (or `.env.development`) when running Django locally.
+It enables DEBUG, localhost CORS/CSRF, and points DB/Redis to `127.0.0.1`.
+- Frontend: copy `frontend/.env.development.example` to `frontend/.env` for Vite dev server.
+It targets `http://localhost:8000` by default; bump `VITE_API_PORT` if your backend runs on a different port.
+- Docker dev (`docker-compose-dev.yml`) already injects permissive CORS/DEBUG and binds the backend on port 8000 and frontend on 5173, so you typically don’t need extra env tweaking when using Compose.

 Enjoy!